roshansamuel/saras/README.md

 * The main parameters that set the boundary conditions, initial conditions, forcing/source terms, etc. are found under the ``Program`` section.
 * Grid parameters like number of points, stretching parameter for non-uniform grids, etc. are found under the ``Mesh`` section.
-* ``Parallel`` section lets the user define how many MPI sub-domains to decompose the computational domain into, and the number of OpenMP threads to use.
+* ``Parallel`` section lets the user define how many MPI sub-domains to decompose the computational domain.
 * Non-dimensional time-step, file write intervals, final non-dimensional time and so on are set in the ``Solver`` section.
 * Finally, ``Multigrid`` section lets the user tweak the parameters of the Geometric Multi-grid solver used to solve the pressure Poisson equation.